CERTIFIED PAYROLL AND PREVAILING WAGE — WHAT ELECTRICAL CONTRACTORS GET WRONG.

 Most electrical contractors use a single overhead rate in all bids — private and public.
 But prevailing wage work has significantly higher labor burden (fringe benefits) that does not appear in private work labor cost.
 A contractor using a 16% overhead rate calculated from private work labor costs is underpricing prevailing wage work by the difference in fringe burden — typically 3–6 points of margin on a public project.

 Certified payroll is a legal certification — signing it means certifying that the information is accurate and that workers were paid correctly.
 Errors or omissions create back wage liability equal to the underpayment, plus potential penalties and debarment from future public work.
 Most electrical contractors building certified payroll manually from timesheets make at least occasional errors.
-A systematic process eliminates most of them.

 Calculate two overhead rates: one for private work using your standard labor burden, and one for prevailing wage work that includes the prevailing fringe benefit requirement in the labor cost base.
 The difference between them is the additional overhead per hour of prevailing wage labor.
 Both rates go into the bid model — private bids use the private rate, public bids use the prevailing wage rate.
 Using the wrong rate in either direction costs margin or creates compliance exposure.